iacobson/ecspanse/guides/getting_started.md

 ## Setup

-The subsequent stage involves configuring Ecspanse via `use ECSpanse`.
+The subsequent stage involves configuring Ecspanse via `use Ecspanse`.
 In this guide, the primary Demo module will accommodate the Ecspanse setup:

 ```elixir
 defmodule Demo do